OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ## <a name="OMTG-DATAST-004"></a>OMTG-DATAST-004: Test for sending sensitvie data to 3rd Parties

-Different 3rd party services are available that can be embedded into the App to implement different features.
-This features can vary from tracker services to monitor the user behaviour within the App, selling banner advertisements or to create a better user experience.
-Interacting with these services abstracts the complexity and neediness to implement the functionality on it’s own and to reinvent the wheel.
-The downside is that a developer doesn’t know in detail what code is executed via 3rd party libraries and therefore giving up visibility.
-Consequently it should be ensured that not more information as needed is sent to the service and that no sensitive information is disclosed.
-3rd party services are mostly implemented in two ways:
-* By using a standalone library, like a Jar in an Android project that is getting included into the APK.
-* By using a full SDK.

-### OWASP Mobile Top 10
-* M7 - Client Code Quality

-### CWE
-* CWE 359 - Exposure of Private Information ('Privacy Violation') https://cwe.mitre.org/data/definitions/359.html

 ### White-box Testing

 Some 3rd party libraries can be automatically integrated into the App through a wizard within the IDE.
 The permissions set in the AnroidManifest.xml  when installing a library through an IDE wizard should be reviewed.
 Especially permissions to access SMS (READ_SMS), contacts (ROAD_CONTACTS) or the location (ACCESS_FINE_LOCATION) should be challenged if they are really needed to make the library work at a bare minimum, see also OMTG-ENV-XXX.
 When talking to developers it should be shared to them that it’s actually necessary to have a look at the diff on the project source code before and after the library was installed through the IDE and what changes have been made to the code base.

+The same thing applies when adding a library manually.
 The source code should be checked for API calls or functions provided by the 3rd party library.
+The applied code changes should be reviewed and it should be checked if available security best practices of the library are applied and used.

 ### Black-box Testing